 The risk assessments help to maintain current controls, identify new treatments, and manage existing and emerging risks from natural and human-induced hazards to Tasmania’s people, economy, environment, social setting and administration.

-These draft guidelines complement the risk management process in the Tasmanian Emergency Management Plan (TEMP) (in development) and the draft SEMC Emergency Management Planning Policy (in development).
+These draft guidelines complement the risk management process in the Tasmanian Emergency Management Arrangements (TEMA) and the draft SEMC Emergency Management Planning Policy (in development).

 The TERAG reflects risk management methodologies to natural hazards in the 2012 and 2016 Tasmanian State Natural Disaster Risk Assessment (TSNDRA) projects.

 Human-induced hazards such as intentional violence (e.g. terrorism) are not directly addressed at this stage.
 However, the principles, framework and methodology outlined in the policy and guidelines are equally applicable to these hazards and should be utilised.
 For further information relating to terrorism, Special Response and Counter-Terrorism (SRCT), contact Tasmania Police at SRCT@police.tas.gov.au.

 The TERAG Toolbox contains a suite of resources to assist Tasmanian emergency management committees, hazard management authorities and other organisations undertake emergency management risk assessments.